RENCI-NRIG/x-cite/theme4/XS102/large-scale-data-analysis.md

 ---
-title: Large-scale Data Analysis: from Images to Science Parameters to Interpretation
+title: "Large-scale Data Analysis: from Images to Science Parameters to Interpretation"
 author: ""
 date: ""
 ---